 Growing a tree from a shrub is a botanical impossibility, but a skilled horticulturist can create the next best thing.
 “Tree form” is the term used to describe a shrub that is shaped to look like a tree.
 After carefully pruning and training a flowering shrub — a process that typically takes several years — the end result is an eye-popping plant that will turn heads and stop traffic as people pass your yard.
 And if you tweak it another notch by growing this flowering “tree” in a container, you’ll raise it above the soil level so it commands even more attention…plus you won’t have to dig a single hole!

 If you enjoy bringing fresh-cut flowers into your home, you’ll love tree-form shrubs.
 No more bending down, losing your balance and even risking a fall just to cut your flowers — these “flowering trees” bring your flowers up to eye level where you can easily snip the blossoms.
 And if you plant fragrant flowers, you won’t even have to bend down to enjoy their fragrance, because the blooms are raised to “nose level!”

 Of all the different kinds of roses you can choose for growing in containers, you cannot go wrong with Knock Out® Rose Trees.
 Their sheer beauty, stunning colors, sweet fragrance, long bloom season (up to nine months) and resistance to pests and disease make them the hands-down choice.
 (Zones 5-10)

-- Red Knock Out® for a vibrant accent or
+- Red Knock Out® for a vibrant accent.

-- The irrepressible Sunny Knock Out® for a cheerful yellow splash in your garden.
+- The irrepressible Sunny Knock Out® for a cheerful yellow splash.

 - Use a grouping of three containers by sandwiching a Red Knock Out® between Sunny Knock Out® (or vice versa) to make the colors really pop.